Health and Medical Insurance Differences: HMO, PPO, POS, EPO

 Managed health care plans allow plan sponsors to negotiate reduced rates for their policyholders with hospitals, medical service providers and physicians, by including them in the network.

-Since the HMO Act passed in 1973, managed care plans became available to most Americans by the late 80's and have since taken over as the most popular health insurance coverage in the United States.
+Since the HMO Act passed in 1973, managed care plans became available to most Americans by the late 80's are one of the most popular health insurance coverages in the United States.

 Advantages of Managed Health Care Plans: HMO, PPO or POS